huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 ## Combined with style LoRAs

 LCM-LoRA can be combined with other style LoRAs, generating styled-images in very few steps.
 (4-8).
 In the following example we'll use the LCM-LoRA with the [papercut LoRA](TheLastBen/Papercut_SDXL).
+To learn more about how to combine LoRAs, refer to [this guide](https://huggingface.co/docs/diffusers/tutorials/using_peft_for_inference#combine-multiple-adapters).

 ```python
 import torch